zapta/simple_stepper_motor_analyzer/README_new.md

 #### Q: I want to commercialize or crowd source it, can you help me?

-A: Most likely not.
+A: Not really.
 The reference design is open source and you will need to find others to help you.
+We don't mind though to answer questions.

 #### Q: Where do I file a bug?